BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Connect
 ~~~~~~~
-Next we need to connect to the 'public' Instance.
+Next we need to reconnect to the 'public' Instance.
 Run the following command to do that.

 .. code-block::